wlav/cppyy/doc/source/starting.rst

 Large code bases will benefit from more advanced features such as :doc:`pythonizations <pythonizations>` for a cleaner interface to clients;
 precompiled modules for faster parsing and reduced memory usage;
-":doc:`dictionaries <dictionaries>`" to package locations and manage dependencies; and mapping files for automatic, lazy, loading.
+":ref:`dictionaries <dictionaries>`" to package locations and manage dependencies; and mapping files for automatic, lazy, loading.
 You can, however, get very far with just the basics and it may even be completely sufficient for small packages with fewer classes.